Blumlaut/attrition-desktop/README.md

 # Attrition Desktop Application

-A desktop application for managing Attrition web content with integrated livery download functionality.
+A desktop client for the Attrition simracing league orchestration platform for Assetto Corsa Competizione.

 ## Overview

-Attrition Desktop is a cross-platform desktop application built with Electron that provides a native interface for accessing and managing Attrition.
-The application allows users to configure their preferred Attrition URL, manage Assetto Corsa Competizione liveries, and provides a system tray integration for convenient access.
+Attrition is a simracing league orchestration platform designed for Assetto Corsa Competizione.
+This desktop application provides a native interface for accessing and managing Attrition by wrapping it in an Electron window.
+The client offers basic tools for league management and asset handling, including livery installation functionality.

 ## Features

-- **Web Content Access**: Displays configured Attrition web content in a desktop window
-- **Configuration Management**: Easy configuration of web URLs and documents folders
-- **System Tray Integration**: Minimize to tray functionality with double-click restore
+- **League Platform Access**: Native desktop interface for the Attrition simracing league platform
+- **Assetto Corsa Competizione Integration**: Seamless integration with ACC game files and directories
-- **Livery Download**: Download and extract liveries directly from the web application
+- **Livery Installation**: Download and install race liveries directly from the platform
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux
-- **Auto-Detection**: Automatically detects Assetto Corsa Competizione documents folders
+- **Server Hosted Platform**: Designed to work with server-hosted Attrition instances

 ## Installation